skytruong90/Machine_Learning_Application/README.md

-# This is my Machine Learning Applicaton Project with Andrio Studio.
+# This is my Machine Learning Applicaton using android studio.